 Avoid Walking Alone at Night

 Criminals can blend in with tourists very easily or appear as helpful locals.
 It is important to avoid walking alone at night.
-If you want to visit bars or clubs, just bring your wallet and no cards and keep it in the front pocket.
+If you want to visit bars or clubs, just bring your wallet and no cards and keep them in your front pocket.
 And the same as for your phone.

 Finally, Malaysia is a safe country to visit but does have problems with petty crimes like bag-snatching and pickpocketing not to mention scams.
-For women need to be a little bit more cautious especially as it is a Muslim country.
+Women need to be a little bit more cautious especially as it is a Muslim country.

 When visiting Malaysia you do need to use common sense and learn as much as you can about crime and scams in Malaysia before going there.